Malpractice Insurance for Orthopedic Surgeons

 • Staff coverage for surgical assistants, PAs, RNs, and anesthesia teams.

-• Legal defense coverage for professional license issues
+• Legal defense coverage for professional license issues.

 • Limits up to $1M per claim / $3M aggregate with tail coverage available.